-- 4.3.2 Orient the vehicle such that the upright axis is tilted Y degrees from the vertical axis with rotation being about the travel axis.
+- 4.3.2 In less than 2 seconds, orient the vehicle such that the upright axis is tilted Y degrees from the vertical axis with rotation being about the travel axis.
 See Figure 4 for a schematic.
-Hold this position in both the positive and negative position for at least 1 minute each.
+Hold this position in both the positive and the negative position for 60 to 70 seconds, or such longer period of time as a manufacturer may choose.
 Y shall be as defined as follows: - a) Unsupported position on either side for off-road motorcycles (i.e., vehicle lying on its side). - b) $15^{\circ} \pm 2^{\circ}$ for all other OHRVs.